Starting a Business in the USA: Legal Structures, Steps, and Best Practices

 Compliance

-Depending on structure: federal income tax, state and local income taxes, payroll taxes (FICA, FUTA, state withholding), sales and use taxes, franchise taxes, property taxes, and information returns (1099, W-2).
-Foreign-owned U.S. entities and cross-border flows can trigger specialized filings (FATCA / FBAR and more).
-Use IRS and state calendars; engage qualified tax counsel when international.
+Depending on the structure: federal income tax, state and local taxes, payroll taxes (FICA, FUTA, state withholding), sales and use taxes, franchise taxes, business property taxes, and information returns (1099, W-2).
+Foreign-owned entities or cross-border flows can trigger special rules (FATCA / FBAR, among others), where a CPA's help is essential.
+Compliance is time-sensitive: follow IRS and state calendars.

 14. Hiring, payroll, and compliance